paritytech/polkadot/roadmap/implementers-guide/src/runtime/session_info.md

     zeroth_delay_tranche_width: u32,
     // The number of samples we do of relay_vrf_modulo.
     relay_vrf_modulo_samples: u32,
+    // The number of delay tranches in total.
+    n_delay_tranches: u32,
     // How many slots (BABE / SASSAFRAS) must pass before an assignment is considered a
     // no-show.
     no_show_slots: u32,